Priyasakhi: Production

-Adhiyaman began making a project titled Mujhse Shaadi Karogi in 2002, a romantic drama starring Salman Khan and Shilpa Shetty.
+Adhiyaman began making a project titled Mujhse Shaadi Karogi in 2002, a romance starring Salman Khan and Shilpa Shetty.
 The project's title was changed to Dil Chura Ke Chal Diye and then to the eventual title Shaadi Karke Phas Gaya Yaar and the film was completed within a year, though the producers delayed the film's release indefinitely.
-Delays meant that Adhiyaman chose to remake the film and release it swiftly in Tamil as Priyasakhi with a new cast, while he was still waiting for the Hindi film to have a theatrical release.
+Delays meant that Adhiyaman chose to make the film in Tamil as Priyasakhi with a new cast, while he was still waiting for the Hindi film to have a theatrical release.
 The film was launched in December 2004 with R. Madhavan and Sadha revealed to be portraying the film's lead roles.
 Madhavan had a chance meeting with Adhiyaman in Mumbai, when the director revealed his intentions of making the film in Tamil.
-Sadha revealed that Madhavan had convinced her to play the role and had stated that only she could do full justice to the particular role of a young mother, prompting her to sign on for the project for 35 lakh rupees.
-Prior to Sadha's selection, the team had considered actresseses including Nayanthara, Meera Jasmine and Sonia Agarwal.
+The film's title was named after the characters of the film's main leads with Madhavan's character name Santhanakrishnan shortened as Sakhi.
+Sadha revealed that Madhavan had convinced her to play the role and had stated that only she could do full justice to the particular role of a young mother, prompting her to sign on for the project.
+Prior to Sadha's selection, the team had considered Nayanthara, Meera Jasmine and Sonia Agarwal for Priya's role.

-The makers teamed up with several brands for product placement throughout the film, including scenes with brands like Sangini Diamonds, Chlor Mint, Kun Hyundai and Western Union Money Transfer.
-Midst-production, the project experienced delays with reports emerging of a fallout between the lead actor and producer.
-The team held discussions with Nikita Thukral for a further role in the film, but later opted not to include the role in the film.
-Production was subsequently completed during June 2005 and the team held an audio launch event at Abirami Mega Mall during the same month.

 Soundtrack

-The soundtrack features 6 songs composed by Bharadwaj.
+The soundtrack was composed by Bharadwaj.